robertpiosik/CodeWebChat/README.md

 - Initialize chatbots—don't scrape responses
 - Free forever—community effort

-⭐️ **CWC is for you if you're**

-- a professional working on a large codebase
-- a student or hobbyist on a budget

 ⭐️ **The workflow**

 Select folders and files for context, type instructions, and pick your favorite chatbot—to continue in the browser, or call a model provider of choice—to stay in the editor.